 You’ll find tons to occupy your time in Bath and Bristol, but if you do want to go on a day trip, Cheddar and its beautiful gorge, the rolling hills of the Cotswolds, and even south Wales are just a short trip away.
 London getaway weekends make a great break even if you are headed to another city.

 Devon is one of the most popular counties for tourism in the UK, and it’s easy to reach from London.
 Exeter is the gateway to the region, and from here you can easily travel to beach towns like Exmouth and Torquay from here.

 Exeter is a historic city that was first built by the Romans and has retained a strong culture to this day.
 Top things to do in Exeter include the famous Cathedral, underground passageways from the 14th century, and a Red Coat walking tour detailing the entire history.

 Half an hour from Exeter, Exmouth sits at the mouth of the river and has plenty to offer tourists.
 The best things to do in Exmouth are hiking on the beautiful Jurassic Coast (Exmouth is at the end – and the oldest part of it), travelling up the Exe estuary, and walking across the moors to picturesque villages like East Budleigh and Otterton.

 What is the English Riviera?
 The English Riviera is a coastal destination in the county of Devon, consisting of three key resorts, Torquay, Paignton and Brixham, and the smaller village of Babbacombe.
 These three areas show the beauty of the English seaside – although it’s one of the only places in the country where you’ll find palm trees!
-As well as a general seaside-y atmosphere and watersports, you can enjoy the 800-year-old Torre Abbey, the caves of Kents Cavern, Babbacombe Model Village, and plenty more!
+As well as a general seaside-y atmosphere and watersports with great surfing beaches, you can enjoy the 800-year-old Torre Abbey, the caves of Kents Cavern, Babbacombe Model Village, and plenty more!

 Canterbury and the Kent Coast